Anon-Exploiter/csgo-server/README.md

 - Invoking of a single file to run it all!

 ### Docker Image
-Make sure to build the image rather than cloning the built image already since that one will be outdated.
-I'd recommend using the bash script over this since the docker container won't store any user data! -- Is good for one time use only.
+I'd recommend using the bash script over this since the docker container won't store any user data!
+It is good for one time use only.

 The docker image can be built using the following:
 ```bash